The new and rejuvenated Paphos Old Town is a must-visit when in town! Let me show you why and how to make the most out of your trip.

 Not everywhere you visit will have a so-called ‘old town’ where the original hustle and bustle of the city used to permanently reside.
-Mostly because as this commerce and crowds of people slowly disperse to other areas throughout the years, the area becomes run down and ‘old’.
+Crowds of people slowly disperse to other areas throughout the years, so the area becomes run down and ‘old’.

 This was exactly the case with the Old Town in Paphos up until very recently.
 Its streets were pretty much deserted and buildings were windowless and neglected in large areas of the town.

-I have been told that this is largely down to large modern shopping centres being constructed closer to the tourism hotspots which dried up the Old Town Streets overnight.
+I have been told that this is largely down to large modern shopping centres being constructed closer to the tourism hotspots which dried up the Old Town Paphos streets overnight.

 Things To Do In Paphos Old Town